gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 <img src="data/examples/candy_model/figures_width_500_model_candy_resize_230.jpg" width="342px">
 </p>

-*Note:* keep in mind that I still need to improve these models 3 of these only saw 33k images from MS COCO.
+*Note:* keep in mind that I still need to improve these models, 3 of these (last 3 rows) only saw 33k images from MS COCO.

 ## Setup

-1. Run `conda env create` from project directory.
+1. Run `conda env create` from project directory (this will create a brand new conda environment).
-2. Run `activate pytorch-nst-fast`
+2. Run `activate pytorch-nst-fast` (if you want to run scripts from your console otherwise set the interpreter in your IDE)

 That's it!
 It should work out-of-the-box executing environment.yml file which deals with dependencies.